Kredsya/Kredsya/README.md

 - Make Algorithm of Number Theory used in RSA, in Mathmatical Subject Exploration Competition of Hungjin High School (2020.11.)
 - What I Have Studied to Implement RSA, in ZeroPage OMS (2021.05.19.)
 - How to Solve Baekjoon No.9267, in ZeroPage OMS (2021.09.08.)
-- Twenty Years of Attacks on the RSA Cryptosystem, Part 1, in Cryptography Lab Seminar (2022.07.05)
+- Twenty Years of Attacks on the RSA Cryptosystem, in Cryptography Lab Seminar (2022.07.05., 2022.08.23.)
-- How to Attack RSA Cryptosystem, in ZeroPage Devils Camp 2022 (2022.07.14.)
+- [How to Attack RSA Cryptosystem](https://youtu.be/UX4ihuSMkJE), in ZeroPage Devils Camp 2022 (2022.07.14.)
-- Twenty Years of Attacks on the RSA Cryptosystem, part 2, in Cryptography Lab Seminar (2022.08.23)
+- Understanding Wiener's Attack in Implementation Side, in ZeroPage OMS (2022.11.09.)

-### Study Group Leader
+### Study Group Leader & Mento

 - Cryptography Study Leader, in CAUtion (2021.09. ~ 2021.11.)
 - Sprout Class 2022 ‘거자필반’ (C/C++ Mentoring), in ZeroPage (2022.03. ~ 2022.06.)
 - Basic Cryptography Study Leader, in CAUtion (2022.09. ~ 2022.12.)
+- Computer Structure Study Sub Leader, in ZeroPage (2022.09. ~ 2022.12.)
+- Reversing Roadmap Leader, in CAUtion (2022.09. ~ 2022.12.)